In 2009, Kevin returned from a few years teaching abroad, buzzing with a desire to invent something useful.

 Following trusted advice that he would only find this thing, and sustain passion if he began with what he loved most, he returned to his favorite place to do his favorite thing–and skied pow in the Tetons.

 Working in the ski shop at Grand Targhee, one of the snowiest resorts in the world, it quickly became apparent that ski masks were the essential piece of gear that most people wanted improved.
-Everyone knew that blocked breathing was uncomfortable, claustrophobic, and that trapped hot air created wetness, ice, and goggle-fog.
+Blocked breathing was uncomfortable, claustrophobic, and trapped hot air created wetness, ice, and goggle-fog.

 At this time, Kevin was also hyper-conscious about sun protection.
 At just 19, a melanoma was removed from his arm, and doctors advised that in order to continue a life outdoors, he needed to take sun protection more seriously than the average person.
 This included wearing sunblock on sensitive areas often.
 When he went west, Kevin already knew that the nose and cheekbones were particularly skin cancer prone.